 Step 5.
-Click the check box of the preferred BSSID and configure the encryption to be the same as the root AP.
-The Repeater SSID can be modified to an easily-recognized name for wireless clients.
+Click the check box of the preferred BSSID and configure the encryption similar to the root AP.
+The Repeater SSID can be modified to an easy-to-recognize name to wireless clients.
 Then, click "Accept" to save the configurations.

 Step 6.
 Go to the "Router -> WAN Settings" page to configure WAN settings.
 The Internet connection type is provided by your ISP and should be configured properly.
-Disable "Discard Ping on WAN" and then you'll be able to use ping test tool of Diagnostics page to ping DNS to ensure the WAN connection is established properly through WISP mode.
+Disable "Discard Ping on WAN" and then you'll be able to use ping test tool of Diagnostics page to ping DNS to ensure the WAN connection is established properly in WISP mode.

 Step 7.
-Go to the "Status -> Save/Reload" page to save and apply settings.
+Go to the "Status -> Save/Reload" page to save & apply settings.